Is it Better to Read a Book or an Ebook? Exploring the Pros and Cons

 cozy reading chair 2

-Traditional books offer a physicality and reading experience that can’t be replicated by ebooks.
+Traditional books offer a unique physicality and reading experience that digital formats can’t replicate, but they also have drawbacks in terms of cost and portability.

 Physicality and the Reading Experience